Constructor-io/constructorio-node/README.md

 ## 1. Review the Requirements

 Requesting results from your Node.js back-end can be useful in order to control result rendering logic on your server, or augment/hydrate results with data from another system.
 However, a back-end integration has additional requirements compared to a front-end integration.
-Please review [Back End API Integration](https://constructorio.zendesk.com/hc/en-us/articles/360047993194-Back-end-API-Integration) for more detail.
+Please review the [Additional Information For Backend Integrations](https://github.com/Constructor-io/constructorio-node/wiki/Additional-Information-For-Backend-Integrations) article within the wiki for more detail.

 ## 2. Install